Notion Database Automations: Complete 2026 Guide with 12 Examples

 No, they cannot.
 This is generally a good thing, as it protects you from creating automations that destroy data or are difficult to debug.

-Can I use automations to export data from Notion to Google Sheets?
+Can I use automations to sync data between Notion and Google Sheets?

 Don't build automations from scratch.
 Copy a template that already uses them (the four above are a good start), poke at the rules, break them, rebuild them.
 You'll pick up the patterns faster than any guide can teach.